 The mile-long cliff face is probably the largest buffalo jump in the country.
 Thirteen tribes used the jump for more than 1,000 years before the arrival of Lewis and Clark in 1805.

 There are several hiking trails, interpretive signs, a rich visitor center, and the jump itself.
 In summer, State Park Rangers offer hourly talks explaining who used the jump and how they used it.

-First Peoples Buffalo Jump State Park is one of three State Parks near Great Falls which you can explore on the same visit.
+First Peoples Buffalo Jump State Park is one of three State Parks near Great Falls that you can explore on the same visit.